What is a Personal Guarantee?

 - Could lose personal assets.

-- Could damage your credit score if you default.
+- It could damage your credit score if you default.

 Frequently Asked Questions